 Ordering a New Up and Over Door

-Sectional garage doors are available in a far wider range of sizes including purpose made sizes so measuring and ordering is relatively easy once you understand the additional dimensions over and above the door ordering sizes.
+Sectional garage doors are available in a far wider range of sizes, including purpose made sizes up to 8000mm, so measuring and ordering is relatively easy once you understand the additional dimensions over and above the door ordering sizes.

 ALL sectional garage doors are ordered by the internal dimensions of the steel fixing frame opening and all sectional doors have a steel framework for installation, this must always be taken into account.